isaacnovaes/notes/udemy-angular-notes.md

 - Start the routes in the lazily imported module as an empty route
   - Because you already declared it in the main module route

+## Unidirectional data flow

+A data flow model where the component tree is always checked for changes in one direction from parent to child, which prevents cycles in the change detection graph.

+In practice, this means that data in Angular flows downward during change detection.
+A parent component can easily change values in its child components because the parent is checked first.
+A failure could occur, however, if a child component tries to change a value in its parent during change detection (inverting the expected data flow), because the parent component has already been rendered.
+In development mode, Angular throws the `ExpressionChangedAfterItHasBeenCheckedError` error if your application attempts to do this, rather than silently failing to render the new value.

+To avoid this error, a lifecycle hook method that seeks to make such a change should trigger a new change detection run.
+The new run follows the same direction as before, but succeeds in picking up the new value